LittlePandaPreschool/website/memory-bank/progress.md

 # Progress: Admissions Page Redesign Complete

-## Current Status: Dynamic Image Loading Implemented
+## Current Status: Image Carousel Fixed
-The `DynamicHero.svelte` and `+page.svelte` components have been updated to dynamically load images from the `/static/img/hero/` and `/static/img/gallery/` directories, respectively.
-This change eliminates the need for hardcoded image paths and makes the components more maintainable.
-All known bugs, including the PostCSS errors, have been resolved.
+The layout issue in the `ImageCarousel.svelte` component has been resolved.
+The component now dynamically distributes images across the four columns, ensuring a balanced and visually appealing layout.
+All known bugs have been resolved.

 ## What's Left to Build
 *   **Commit Changes:** The recent design changes and bug fixes need to be committed to a new Git branch.